callmeawen/CNN_LSTM_CHL7001/README.md

 <center><img src='pics/5.1.1.png' width=500></img></center>
 <center><img src='pics/5.1.2.png' width=500></img></center>
+_We only updated 2 pics here with timestep = 4 for both stock_

-The black line represents our test data, the solid line is the result of using CNN combined with the LSTM model, and the dotted line is the result of using only the LSTM model.
-Different colors represent different memory times in our model.
-From the images, we can see that the prediction value of LSTM model is closer to our test value than that of CNN + LSTM, showing that LSTM performs better.
-In terms of prediction trend accuracy, both models have overall good trend prediction, In terms of trend prediction, the performance of the two models is generally good.
-There is no obvious difference in prediction when adjusting memory time.
+As shown in Figure 7-12, We tuned the time steps of 4, 14 and 24 days to see if the memory time would affect the predictions on three methods.
+The black line indicates our test data, and the predictive curves for each market index are represented by solid lines in different colors.
+According to these plots, we observe that the curve of the CNN model is much closer to our actual values than that of the other two approaches.
+For BAC, the curve of LSTM occasionally derives far from the test values during the test period, while CNN+LSTM performs the worst in most cases.
+As for PG, the observations are inverse.
+In terms of price trend prediction, the performance of all three models is generally good.
+On the other hand, there is no obvious difference in outputs when adjusting memory time.
+Recall that in the combined model, we employ a CNN before passing into LSTM.
+We can conclude that CNN successfully brings the benefits of overfitting reduction and data de-noising.
+Even though, its forecast still turned worse in the end.

 ## 5.2 Loss function comparison